 The Cons of Working From A Rural Home

 Of course, there are also some downsides to working from home in a rural area.
-The first is that there may not be as many job opportunities.
+The first is that there may be fewer job opportunities.
 If you’re looking for a specific type of job, you may have better luck finding it in an urban area.

-Additionally, the pay may not be as good in rural areas.
-This is often due to the fact that there are fewer jobs available overall.
+Additionally, pay may be lower in rural areas.
+This is often because there are fewer jobs available overall.

-Another potential downside is that there may not be as many people around.
-This can be isolating for some people and make it difficult to stay motivated while working from home.
+Another potential downside is that there may be fewer people around.
+This can be isolating for some people and makes it hard to stay motivated while working from home.

-Additionally, if you have kids, it can be hard to find childcare in a rural area since there are often fewer daycare options available.
+Additionally, if you have kids, it can be hard to find childcare in a rural area because there are often fewer daycare options.

 Beware: The Worst States With Internet Service

-According to Get Internet, these are the worst 5 states with internet service:
+According to Get Internet, these are the five worst 5 states with internet service:

 - #46 Wyoming – 29.9 Mbps average speed – 75.2% Coverage